elastic/elastic-agent/docs/elastic-agent-ksm-sharding.md

 **Agent policies:**

-- One main policy where the KSM will be disabled.
-This policy will be used from the daemonset Elastic Agent manifest
+- The main policy where the KSM are disabled.
+This policy will be used by the Daemonset Elastic Agent manifest.
 - One policy with only KSM enabled.
   - Leader Election will be disabled
   - KSM Url endpoint: `localhost:8080`